rodguzzo/hello_golang/README.md

+Golang Hello, world
-Try Go Hello, world using GitHub for Windows
+using GitHub for Windows
 ============

 getting started golang